reskillamericans/website/content/faq/index.md

 introduced and explained in detail during the orientation week so that you have as much information as possible to make an informed decision.

-### What are the skills I will learn in the Product Design UI/UX track?
+### What are the skills I will learn in the UX/UI Design track?

-In the Product Design track, you will learn the following skills: User and Market Research, Wire Framing, User Interface Design, High Fidelity Prototyping, and Usability Testing.
+In the UX/UI Design track, you will learn the following skills: User and Market Research, Wire Framing, User Interface Design, High Fidelity Prototyping, and Usability Testing.

 ### What are the programming languages I will learn in the Full Stack Web Development track?